sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

-## Upgrading from Sparkle 2.1
+## Upgrading to Sparkle 2.2

 **Note**: Sparkle 2.2 is currently in beta.

 If you're upgrading from Sparkle 2.0 or 2.1 and sandbox your app, Sparkle 2.2 has renamed the XPC Services referenced in the [sandboxed applications](/documentation/sandboxing) guide.
 If you have scripts that reference these services you will need to update them.

-Sparkle 2.2 provides [gentle update reminders](/documentation/gentle-reminders) which background-running (dockless) applications that schedule update checks need to check out.
+Sparkle 2.2 provides [gentle update reminders](/documentation/gentle-reminders) which background-running (dockless) applications that schedule update checks at the least need to check out.

+The `-s` flag to `generate_appcast` and `sign_update` for passing the private EdDSA key as a command line argument is now deprecated.
+Please run these tools with `-h` for more information if you were using this option.

-## Upgrading from Sparkle 1.x to 2.0
+## Upgrading to Sparkle 2.0

 Sparkle 2 now requires macOS 10.11 (El Capitan) or later.